What is agave nectar?

 - sedentary lifestyle.

-Furthermore, a diet high in fructose has linked to increased levels of (3):
+Furthermore, a diet high in fructose has been linked to increased levels of (3):

 - total cholesterol,